What does switching to GoCardless actually look like?

 The first thing to say is that every bulk change is unique.
 We have a lot of experience and processes in place, but also spend a lot of time digging into the payment timings, current systems and other considerations to make sure we can effectively manage every bulk change.

-We recently completed a bulk change for an organisation that involved over 40,000 mandates, so we have experience of managing bulk changes on a very large scale.
+We recently completed a bulk change for an organization that involved over 40,000 mandates, so we have experience of managing bulk changes on a very large scale.

 How do you get businesses up to speed on GoCardless software?